NonskieOps/devOps-stage-2/DECISION.md

 - **Simple Script**: Bash+sed over Python for zero deps in CI.
 - **Fixed Timeouts**: Tuned for task; adjustable if apps need longer.

+This ensures all test cases pass: baseline, failover, stability, header forwarding, and manual toggle.

 ## Updates for v2
 - Ports: 3000 internal (Node standard) → Maps to 8081/8082 host.
 - Health: /healthz checks + depends_on healthy → No timeouts.
 - Wait: Init container pings apps → Nginx starts only when ready.